Mister Crisis do you have any fun stories for our audience, long pause….well ummmmh, takes deep breath “here goes,

 WILD COLONIAL BOYS

 A fellow gold hunter Daniel Dharma played up and drums!
 Phenomenal Power and Interactive flow of Beats…..Rode a Ducati Dharma….played drums between 1983 and 1994, had a lizard called Raymond.
 Lived in a decrepit ancient student house on Lygon St Carlton.
 Was a La Trobe student at the time.
 Standing in front singing while he drummed was awesome.
 I wonder who he would imagine the drums to be sometimes.
 He joined us after his band “21 Faces” split.

 Darren did a stint with local gal Jo Kennedy, some pop attempt, Milperra Massacre happens not far away up Parramatta Rd.
-Bandidos would occasionally drink at our local in Pyrmont Street
+The Comancheros had split into two chapters with a clubhouse in Harbor side Birchgrove, and the Bandidos would occasionally drink at our local hotel in Pyrmont Street.

 Played in Redfern, drove there in a taxi with Daniel after partaking in some fresh acid that had been made that day at Sydney University (they had a great drug market every Wednesday with hash cookies and everything else for a mellow walk back to Sydney CBD!) any way the taxi ride to Redfern from the Oasis was started with acid washed down with Whisky, we arrived in light speed to a place not unlike Northern Ireland in temperance to go to a party at a famous Psychedelic house the yellow house It had red staircase totally wild Sydney scene.

 Those waters run fast and shallow, deep n wide in sydney but its a great place and I met so many people like this list CHARACTERS, excuse the name droppin.